avlis/datacopy/README.md

 - parallel_writers: how many processes are launched to process the queue and to write to database. default 1.

-- regexes: can be a placeholder/value, but if first char is @, reads placeolders [tab] values from a file
+- regexes: can be a placeholder/value, but if first char is @, reads placeolders values from a file

-- insert_cols: can be a list of columns to build the insert statement, or:
+- insert_cols: can be a list of columns to build the insert statement (comma separated), or:
     - @: build from source query column names (default option)
     - @l: build from source, lowering
     - @u: build from source, upping
     - anything else: comma delimited list of column names.

+- ignore_cols: can be a list of column names, separated by comma. only used it the query field does not have a select statement, only a table name.